safespring/docs/content/backup/quickstart-guide.md

 ![Consumption Unit New Node](images/baas-portal-consumption-unit-node.png)

-We are recommending that you let "Data-source" be empty to let us randomizing the nodename to keep the data anonymous.
+We are recommending that you let "Data-source" be empty to let us randomize the nodename.
 Press "Activate" to proceed with the activation of your consumption unit.

 ![Activate Consumption Unit](images/baas-portal-consumption-unit-node-activate.png)